 “Most people look at a picture and they see what they see.
 But what you see is really affected by the frame.
 With the Monet, it really looks like a different painting!
 What I noticed so much more is it seemed there was more to it.
 More color, more variety.
 The frame it had been in was kind of a pink-gold, and there’s so much pink and lavender in the painting that that was really all you could see.
 Now you can see so much more depth, and it presents so much more animatedly.
 The right frame really makes the painting.”

-Claude Monet’s Grainstack, Sun in the Mist and its new frame will be on view at Mia this fall.
+Claude Monet’s Grainstack, Sun in the Mist is now on view in gallery 355.